-There is no How-to-guide when it comes to DevOps.
-To be a well rounded DevOps'er you need to have had hands on experience with both Development and Operation.
+There is no how-to guide when it comes to DevOps.
+To be a well-rounded DevOps engineer, you need hands-on experience in both development and operations.

-Once a DevOps has this experience.
-That person will never say that he does not need to worry about performance or writing code that contain empty try/catch blocks.
+Once a DevOps professional has this experience, they will never say they don’t need to worry about performance or writing code that contains empty try/catch blocks.

-His Ops experience will tell him what major headaches this can be in a production environment.
+Their operations experience will show them the major headaches such issues can cause in a production environment.

 At Sharks4IT we believe the world of Kubernetes is here to stay and they make the world of IT more manageable for Developers and Operations as well.